launchdarkly/api-client-dotnet/docs/EnvironmentsApi.md

 <a name="postenvironment"></a>
 # **PostEnvironment**
-> void PostEnvironment (string projectKey, EnvironmentPost environmentBody)
+> Environment PostEnvironment (string projectKey, EnvironmentPost environmentBody)

 Create a new environment in a specified project with a given name, key, and swatch color.